ENTRY INTO FORCE of the European Convention on Human Rights

 Dozens of applicants complained of excessive delays to legal proceedings in Germany.
 One was Rüdiger Rumpf, who waited for over 13 years to have an administrative issue decided upon.
-The Strasbourg court identified a structural problem concerning a lack of remedies for excessively long proceedings in Germany.
+The European court identified a structural problem concerning a lack of remedies for excessively long proceedings in Germany.
 This led to significant reforms to tackle the problem.

 Horst Zaunegger had a daughter and separated from the child’s mother.
 German law limited his chances to obtain joint custody, because he and the mother had never been married.
 After he won his case in Strasbourg, the law was changed to give fathers such as Mr Zaunegger more rights.

 * This figure includes all judgments and decisions from the European Court of Human Rights (including friendly settlements) concerning which the Council of Europe’s Committee of Ministers has decided that all necessary follow-up measures have been taken.
 Source: the database of the Department for the Execution of Judgments of the ECHR, HUDOC-EXEC.